BuilderIO/builder/README.md

 import { BuilderComponent } from '@builder.io/react'
 &nbsp;
 // Include this in your app, and Builder.io will render
-// the matching page by the current document's URL.
-Scroll
+// the matching content by model name and the current document's URL.
-// down for more advanced options and examples export default let BuilderPage = () => (
-&nbsp;&nbsp;&lt;BuilderComponent model="page" /&gt;
+// Scroll down for more advanced options and examples export default let BuilderPage = () => ( &nbsp;&nbsp;&lt;BuilderComponent model="page" /&gt;
 )